NewJhez01/nasapicture/README.md

 # NASA Picture of the Day Viewer

+# > [!WARNING]

+> The Nasa API has been discontinued meaning this website no longer works.
+Thank the lack of funding from the US Government.
+I apologize sincerely.

 A modern web application that allows users to explore NASA's Astronomy Picture of the Day (APOD) from any date.
 Built with Next.js 15 and featuring a clean, responsive interface for discovering the cosmos through NASA's daily featured images.

 ## Features